Skip to the calculator

 Sexual Abuse Settlement Calculator FAQs

-How does the sexual abuse settlement calculator estimate claim value?
+How does the calculator estimate claim value?

 The sexual abuse settlement calculator reviews abuse type, severity, duration, survivor age, evidence, therapy or medical documentation, institutional negligence, lost income, and long-term impact.
 It provides an educational estimate only.